leosiqueira/HPC_setup_dask_jobqueue/hpc.rst

     from dask.distributed import Client
     from dask_jobqueue import LSFCluster
-    cluster = LSFCluster(cores=8, memory='20GB', queue='bigmem', walltime='00:30', interface='ib0')
+    cluster = LSFCluster(cores=4, memory='20GB', queue='bigmem', walltime='00:30', interface='ib0')
     cluster

-you can click on ``Manual Scaling`` and choose e.g., 6 workers.
+you can click on ``Manual Scaling`` and choose e.g., 8 workers.
 The notebook will update the client's info once the resources become available.
 You may also choose to scale the cluster beforehand by replacing the ``cluster`` call above with

 .. code:: python

-    cluster.scale(6)
+    cluster.scale(8)
     client = Client(cluster)

 The ``scale()`` method submits a batch of jobs to the job queue system (in this case LSF).
 Depending on how busy the job queue is, it can take a few minutes for workers to join your cluster.
-You can usually check the status of your queued jobs using a command line utility like ``bjobs``, you should see you have 6 jobs submitted, with 8 cores and 20 GB of memory each.
+You can usually check the status of your queued jobs using a command line utility like ``bjobs``, you should see you have 8 jobs submitted, with 4 cores and 20 GB of memory each (total of 32 cores and 160GB memory).
 You can also check the status of your cluster from inside your Jupyter session:

 .. code:: python